-‘Hey – it’s pretty dark out here, I bet we might be able to see some of the glowing plankton’ one of the English guys had piped up.
+‘Hey – it’s pretty dark out here, I bet we might be able to see some of the glowing plankton’ one of the English guys pipes up.

 ‘No – surely not.
 Not here.’
 I insist, dismissive.